ThaumRystra/DiceCloud/app/private/docs/property/skill.md

 - **Weapon** Weapon proficiencies
 - **Armor** Armor proficiencies
 - **Language** Language proficiencies
-- **Utility** Skills that don't show on the charcater sheet but can be used in calculations
+- **Utility** Skills that don't show on the character sheet but can be used in calculations

 ### Description